stuartsierra/component/README.md

 * Never rely on dynamic binding to convey state (for example, the "current" database connection).

+* Never perform side effects at the top level of a source file.

 * Encapsulate all the runtime state needed by the library in a single data structure.